Justwhittaker/MusicHub/README.md

 ![Indexes](static/img/search_issues.png)

-After many attempts I decided to rather add a seperate html dedicated to search results instead trying to forced the system to display the index page. <br>
+* After many attempts I decided to rather add a seperate html dedicated to search results instead trying to forced the system to display the index page. <br>
-Once fixed the search was not bearing any results, very confused as no errors were appearing.
-Thus I assumed the issue must lie with the query <br>
+* Once fixed the search was not bearing any results, very confused as no errors were appearing.
+Thus I assumed the issue must lie with the query. <br>
-And yes, I had forgotten to refactor the orginal indexes in MongoDB, how the user is able to search mulitple questions, name, category, ingredient and even any instruction. <br>
+* And yes, I had forgotten to refactor the orginal indexes in MongoDB, how the user is able to search mulitple questions, name, category, ingredient and even any instruction. <br>

 ![Search](static/img/search_fixes.png)
 ![DB](static/img/index_refactor.png)